Message Senders

-Message Senders is a feature that helps to deliver event-driven notifications to users based on certain key commerce activities.
+Message Senders help to deliver event-driven notifications to users based on certain key commerce activities.
 OrderCloud defines the activities, which could be things like order submitted, order shipped, forgot password, etc. and leaves it open to you to decide the presentation and notification format such as email, text, or perhaps something else completely.

 The message sender types below outline all of the different commerce activities that can trigger a notification via message senders.
 If you're not seeing an activity that you would expect, please reach out to us and we will consider adding it.